sisl/CPOMCPPlus/README.md

-This branch is for running LightDark and Spillpoint experiments Please switch to the branch for the experiments you wish to run.
+This branch is for running LightDark and Spillpoint experiments.
+Please switch to the branch for the experiments you wish to run.
 ### Installation Instructions